Janjanbureh Slavery - The Gambia

 Historical Wooden Slave House - Janjanbureh

-Then he takes us to an old warehouse where there are some old chains on the walls.
-They are so high on the wall that it is hard for me to imagine how they were used in slavery.
-The boy who shows us around indicates that the slaves might have been hanged.
+Then he takes us to an old storage place where several old chains are attached to the walls.
+They’re so high on the wall that it’s hard for me to imagine how these were used during the slavery era.
+The boy guiding us indicates that slaves might have been hung.
+I shudder at the thought.

 Old wearhouse Georgetown / Janjanbureh - The Gambia